Departments and Classes

 Chamber Ensemble (Full year, two days a week, ½ credit)

 Chamber music is an intimate form of music-making with no conductor and with one player to each unique line of music.
-Students work with a coach to explore small ensemble repertoire, with special emphasis on balance, tuning, stylistic interpretation, and individual leadership as the music demands.
+Students work with a coach to explore small-ensemble repertoire, with special emphasis on balance, tuning, stylistic interpretation, and individual leadership as the music demands.
 All string and wind players are welcome.
 Repertoire will be selected and adapted for the specific instrumentation available for two formal concerts per year, the Waynflete Invitational Chamber Music Festival, and additional informal performances.
 Members may also audition for Maine Music Educators Association All-State and District 2 ensembles.

 Chorus (Full year, two days a week, ½ credit)

 Chorus is open to interested students who share a passion for choral singing.
 No prior experience is required.
 The curriculum emphasizes building a cohesive community, vocal training, part singing, stylistic interpretation, music literacy, and musical understanding.
-Singers will explore music from various styles, cultures, and traditions, including contemporary a cappella and musical theatre.
+Singers will explore music from various styles, cultures, and traditions, including contemporary a cappella and musical theater.
 The concert season consists of Winter and Spring concerts, additional performances for the school community, the New England Youth Identity Summit Kickoff Program, and collaborative performances with musicians from other ensembles and/or schools.
 Members are also eligible to audition for Maine Music Educators Association All-State and District II honor choirs.

 Dance Technique and Composition (Full year, two days a week, ½ credit)